2. Scalar types and control structures in Python#

 print("ham!") # :(

-For a given BMI, print out the corresponding category as defined by the WHO (underweight if below 18.5 kg/m², normal range up to 25.0 kg/m², etc.).
+For a given BMI, print out the corresponding category as defined by the WHO (underweight if less than 18.5 kg/m², normal range up to 25.0 kg/m², etc.).
 Bear in mind that the BMI is a simplistic measure.
 Both the medical and statistical communities pointed out its inherent limitations.
-Read the Wikipedia article thereon for more details (and appreciate the amount of data wrangling required for its preparation: tables, charts, calculations; something that we will be able to do quite soon, given quality reference data, of course).
+Read the Wikipedia article thereon for more details (and appreciate the amount of data wrangling required for its preparation: tables, charts, calculations; something that we will be able to perform quite soon, given quality reference data, of course).

-(*) Check if it is easy to find on the internet (in reliable sources) some raw datasets related to the body mass studies, e.g., measuring subjects’ height, weight, body fat and muscle percentage, etc.
+(*) Check if it is easy to find on the internet (in reliable sources) some raw datasets related to the body mass studies, e.g., measuring subjects’ height, weight, body fat and muscle mass, etc.

-For example, here is a simple simulator determining how long we have to wait until drawing the first number not greater than 0.01 whilst generating numbers in the unit interval:
+The while loop executes a given statement or a series of statements as long as a given condition is true.
+For example, here is a simple simulator determining how long we have to wait until drawing the first value not greater than 0.01 whilst generating numbers in the unit interval:

 count = 0